A linear time approach to three-dimensional reconstruction by discrete tomography: Introduction

 An important aspect of discrete tomography is the time in which reconstructions can be obtained.
-It was shown by Gardner, Gritzmann and Prangenberg in 1999 that a function $f: A \to \mathbb{N}$ can be reconstructed in linear time for two directions, but that the problem is NP-complete for $d \geq 3$.
-They also showed that the problem is NP-complete for $d \geq 2$ when the function contains six or more different values.
-In 2015 Dulio, Frosini and Pagani proved that the corners of $A$ can be uniquely determined in linear time for $d=2$ \cite{deda}, and gave conditional results for $d=3$ \cite{dgci2016,3dirext}.
-This result was generalised by Pagani and Tijdeman for any number of directions \cite{pati}.
-They showed that the values of $A$ outside of the convex hull of the union of all the switching domains can be computed in linear time, and in the absence of a switching function all values may be obtained in linear time.
+It was shown by Gardner, Gritzmann and Prangenberg in 1999 that a function $f: A \to \mathbb{N}$ can be reconstructed in linear time for two directions, but that the problem is NP-complete for $s \geq 3$ directions, \cite{ggp99}.
+They also showed that the problem is NP-complete for $s \geq 2$ when the $f$ attains six or more different values, \cite{ggp00}.
+The situation is completely different if the co-domain is an integral domain.
+In 2015 Dulio, Frosini and Pagani proved that the function values in the corners of $A$ can be uniquely determined in linear time for $s=2$ in \cite{deda}, and gave conditional results for $s=3$ in \cite{dgci2016,3dirext}.
+This result was generalised by Pagani and Tijdeman for all $s$ in \cite{pati}.
+They showed that the function values at $A$ outside of the convex hull of the union of all the ghost domains can be computed in linear time.
+If there is no ghost, all function values may be obtained in linear time.

-The coalescence of these results yielded an algorithm provided by the authors which allows for reconstruction of all solutions from the line sums in linear time in terms of the product of the number of directions and the size of the product \cite{cst}.
-It implies the reconstruction of any unknown function $f$ from its line sums, provided $f$ takes values in a unique factorization domain and the line sums are noise free.
-In the present work, we extend the algorithm to three dimensions, and show that a 3D discrete reconstruction can be computed in linear time with respect to the product of the grid size and number of directions.
+The coalescence of these results shows that an algorithm can be composed, which allows for reconstruction of all solutions from the line sums in linear time in terms of the product of the number of directions and the size of the grid.
+Such an algorithm was provided in \cite{cst}.
+In the present work, we extend the algorithm to three dimensions under the condition of nonproportionality.
 This is achieved through repeated applications of the aforementioned 2D algorithm along coordinate planes in 3D.
+We show that three-dimensional boundary ghosts have a nonproportional set of primitive directions so that a 3D discrete reconstruction can be computed in linear time with respect to the product of the grid size and number of directions.
+We illustrate this with an example of 11 directions.